ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/1-dev-env-setup.md

 ## Set up your development environment

-In this Learning Path, you will learn how to build and deploy a simple LLM-based chat app to an Android device using ExecuTorch and XNNPACK.
+In this Learning Path, you will learn how to build and deploy a simple LLM-based chat app to an Android device using ExecuTorch and XNNPACK with KleidiAI.
 You will learn how to build the ExecuTorch runtime for Llama models, build JNI libraries for the Android application, and use the libraries in the application.

 The first step is to prepare a development environment with the required software:

 - Android Studio (latest version recommended).
-- Android NDK version 25.0.8775105.
+- Android NDK version 28.0.12433566.
 - Java 17 JDK.
 - Git.
 - Python 3.10 or later (these instructions have been tested with 3.10 and 3.12)